First seen in the West when they were brought to Britain from Siam (Thailand)

 in the 19th century, the Oriental is a close relative to the Siamese, differing mainly only in coloring.

 While the classic Siamese is most noted for its pointed colors and blue eyes, the Oriental is often known as "the rainbow cat" for the breed's 300 various coat color patterns.

 Like their close Siamese cousins, Orientals are sleek and elegant with strong constitutions that belie their slender, lanky appearance.

 Often described as more dog-like in their strong attachments to human companions, Orientals are not exactly low maintenance in terms of independence, and usually require lots of loving attention.
 They often get it, too, mostly through their unbounded energy and quick intelligence.

-Much preferring travel over staying home alone, Orientals are also one of the few breeds that will adapt to a collar and leash for quiet strolls down the street.
+Much preferring travel to staying home alone, Orientals are also one of the few breeds that will adapt to a collar and leash for quiet strolls down the street.

-Orientals are quite vocal, so you never have to guess when food or attention are required!
-Great communicators, they are also quite LOUD when they purr so there's also no question when your Oriental is feeling calm and content.
+Orientals are also quite vocal, so you never have to guess when food or attention are required!
+They are also quite LOUD when they purr so you always know when your Oriental is feeling calm and content.